ConnectivityFoundry/AwaLWM2M/doc/userguide.md

 [Back to the table of contents](userguide.md#contents)

-### Write attribute values of a resource or object instance on a registered client.
+### Write attribute values of a resource or object instance on a registered client

 The *awa-server-write-attributes* tool is used to change the value of attributes associated with a client's resource or object instance.